vPeteWalker/calmbootcamp/calm_iaas/calm_iaas.rst

          Windows 2016 VM Configuration - General Configuration

    - **Guest Customization** - Guest customization allows for the modification of certain settings at boot.
 Linux OSes use "Cloud Init", while Windows OSes use "Sysprep".
 Select the **Guest Customization**, and then paste in one of the two following scripts, depending on your OS.
+If you're deploying Windows, leave the Install Type (Prepared) and Join a Domain (un-checked) as defaults.

      - CentOS 7